Kasyap3/agentic_os/README.md

 7. Novita AI API: Visit https://novita.ai/api-keys

 #### Configure LLM Models
-You can configure which LLM models to use in the same `Agent OS/config/config.yaml` file.
+You can configure which LLM models to use in the same `oneos/config/config.yaml` file.
 Here's an example configuration:

 ```yaml
 llms: